yliaho/wordpress-theme-digiloikka/README.md

 ### Advanced Custom Fields and XML Import

 > This theme uses Advanced Custom Fields Pro extensively.
-In order for the theme to work properly, this needs to be installed
+In order for the theme to work properly, this needs to be installed.
+You don't need to import the XML file, but it is recommended.

 - Open `/plugins` directory contained within this repo.
 - Copy & paste `/advanced-custom-fields-pro` to your wordpress installation's `wp-content/plugins`